 But, in this true path tracer mode it doesn't seem like it would be possible to have a "temporal temporal denoising" of sorts, where you'd be able to get a series of converged and denoised static path traced renders and then blend and denoise those again to eliminate flickering and such to end up with a smooth and sexy movie.
 This is a fundamental problem of stochastic path tracers and as far as I know, the only way to effectively fight it is during the post-processing stage.
 That or by throwing more rays into the scene, whichever is more practical in any specific case.
 Otherwise there's a high probability to render out a movie with low-frequency "swimming" noise as a result of the "AI" denoiser treating every frame independently from the others when trying to converge on the image with a limited supply of actual sampled data per pixel.

 Sounds like the kind of issues you may come across when doing Irradiance Caching, if I may draw such an analogy.

-So as far as I see it, RTX (in case of real-time ray tracing) it's a sophisticated temporal point sample denoiser coupled with a low (really low, like 1 SPP low) ray traced data designed to cut frame conversion time to values acceptable for real-time applications.
+So as far as I see it, RTX (in case of real-time ray tracing) it's a sophisticated temporal point sample denoiser coupled with sparse (really sparse, like 1 SPP sparse) ray traced data designed to cut frame conversion time to values acceptable for real-time applications.

 I have no idea whether denoising technology of any kind will also be available with DirectX DXR, though.
 After all, DXR is meant to be compatible with all DX12-certified GPUs and those which are not developed by NVIDIA would not have access to the RTX tech and would need to have access to some sort of a similar temporal denoiser when performing DirectX DXR tasks.